Kazuo Sakamaki

 Kazuo Sakamaki (酒巻和男, Sakamaki Kazuo) was a Japanese naval officer who became the first prisoner of war of World War II to be captured by U.S. forces.

 Early life and education

-Sakamaki was born in what is now part of the city of Awa, Tokushima Prefecture, one of eight sons.
+Sakamaki was born in what is now part of the city of Awa, Tokushima Prefecture, the second-oldest of eight sons.
 He was a graduate of the 68th class of the Imperial Japanese Naval Academy in 1940.